FedeDC512/calculator/README.md

 - **Negative Numbers Support:**
   - The calculator facilitates operations with negative numbers by allowing the user to insert the minus button (-) first.
 When the minus button is pressed initially, only the negative sign will be inserted, enabling seamless calculations involving negative values without the need for additional input steps.

-- **Error Handling:**
+- **Keyboard Support:**
-  - The calculator handles division by zero gracefully, providing a warning and clearing the input to prevent inaccurate results.
+  - For user convenience, the calculator supports keyboard input.
+You can press numeric keys, decimal points, and various operation keys directly on your keyboard.

+## Errors Handling

 - **Input Restrictions:**
   - The calculator enforces input restrictions to ensure accurate and meaningful calculations.
     - Dot (Decimal Point): The dot can only be pressed once, preventing invalid numbers with multiple decimal points.
 If the dot is pressed when the display is blank, a leading zero will be automatically added.
     - Double Zero (00): Pressing the double zero button without any preceding input will result in only a single zero being displayed.
 This prevents redundant zeros at the beginning of numbers.

+- **Division by Zero:**
+  - The calculator handles division by zero gracefully, providing a warning and clearing the input to prevent inaccurate results.

 - **Input Validation:**
   - The calculator ensures that the entered number or result does not exceed a maximum length of 16 characters.
 If the limit is exceeded, a warning alerts the user that the displayed value may not be accurate.

-- **Keyboard Support:**
-  - For user convenience, the calculator supports keyboard input.
-You can press numeric keys, decimal points, and various operation keys directly on your keyboard.
+- **Exponential Notation Handling:**
+  - The calculator handles results written in exponential notation by displaying an alert to notify the user.
+However, the exponential notation result will not be displayed in the main or small display.
+This ensures clarity and prevents potential confusion when dealing with large or very small numbers.

 ## Visual Design